 The next step should be installing batt between the joist of the ceiling.
 Batts are great to reduce airborne noise like music, singing and screaming to enter your home office.
-After extensive research, we found that Roxul Safe n Sound is one of the best and affordable batt for the ceiling.
+After extensive research, I found that Roxul Safe n Sound is one of the best and affordable batt for the ceiling.
 Check the price of Roxul Safe n Sound on Amazon.

 After carefully installing the batts, install resilient channel under the joist.
 Resilient channels are a great absorber of sound waves (vibration) and they will reduce impact noise.
-Our recommended resilient channel is RC-1 One Legged Resilient Channel 8′ Lengths – Box of 32 (25 Gauge).
+My recommended resilient channel is RC-1 One Legged Resilient Channel 8′ Lengths – Box of 32 (25 Gauge).
 So after installing the resilient channel put back the drywall and you will have a soundproof ceiling.
 Check out RC-1 One Legged Resilient Channel 8′ Lengths – Box of 32 (25 Gauge) on Amazon.